 24100.
 Topics in Geometry.
 PQ: MATH 25500 or 25800.
 This course focuses on the interplay between abstract algebra (group theory, linear algebra, and the like) and geometry.
 Several of the following topics are covered: affine geometry, projective geometry, bilinear forms, orthogonal geometry, and symplectic geometry.
-This course is offered in alternate years.
-Spring.
+Not offered 2010-11; will be offered 2011-12.